feltcute/ModdingDocsMGD/Doc/Manual/Events/Events.rst

 The first scene added will always display first for your average event jump from any of the ``"CardType":`` values.
 However, specific scenes in a event can be jumped to, either by a game feature or by a function.

-See :doc:`Functions </Doc/Reference/Functions>` for the vast range of functions that can be used in scenes.
+See :doc:`functions </Doc/Functions/index>` for the vast range of functions that can be used in scenes.

 **Optional Scenes**
 """"""""""""""""""""